Allan Rogers: Later parliamentary career

 Rogers became increasingly disenchanted with New Labour under Blair's leadership.
 As early as May 1996, he commented: "At times I think the Tories are more interventionist."
 He was one of 33 Labour MPs who rebelled against the introduction of student tuition fees.
 By 1998, disillusioned with a government he felt should be "more proactive in helping those we represent", Rogers announced he would not seek re-election.

 Rogers stepped down at the 2001 United Kingdom general election, ending an 18-year parliamentary career.
 He was succeeded by Chris Bryant, who would later become a senior Labour figure and receive a knighthood.

 The Guardian reported that during the 1997 election, Rogers was offered a peerage in exchange for standing aside to allow a younger candidate to take his safe seat, similar to the arrangement offered to fellow Welsh Labour MP Ray Powell.
 Rogers allegedly rejected this offer.

 Personal life and death

 Family

 Rogers married Ceridwen James in 1955.
 Their marriage lasted 67 years until her death in 2022.
 They had four children, including daughter Dr Cerilan Rogers, who sought the Labour nomination for Cynon Valley in 1984.
 Wayne David, MP for Caerphilly, who visited Rogers in his later years, described him as "a man of huge warmth, integrity and principle".
 Ceridwen's death in 2022 was particularly difficult for Rogers in his final years.

 Personal interests and character

-Rogers was a jazz enthusiast, keen gardener and breeder of English bull terriers.
+Rogers was a jazz enthusiast and keen gardener.
 Politically, he was known for his forthright manner.
 Former Labour colleague Brian Sedgemore noted that he had "the stance of a boxer", whilst Private Eye dubbed him leader of Labour's "yob tendency" due to his blunt speaking style and sharp humour.